This year’s 14 films were selected from 1,073 international narrative feature submissions.

 A small-town cop in Ireland finds himself drawn into an uneasy partnership with an FBI agent trying to smash a drug smuggling racket.

-The Cinema Hold Up and All Your Dead Ones
+The Guard and All Your Dead Ones

 Happy Happy (Sykt Lykkelig)